Guides

 Is square footage the same as square feet?

 In everyday usage, yes.
 Square feet is the unit, while square footage is the total area measured in that unit.
-Searchers usually mean the same practical task.

 How do I calculate square feet for an L-shaped room?

 Split the room into two or more rectangles, calculate each section separately, and add the results.
-That is the most reliable method for irregular layouts.

 Do I add rooms together to get total house square footage?

 Yes.
-Measure each room or section separately, calculate its square feet, then add all the room totals together for the combined area.
+Measure each room or section separately, calculate its square feet, then add all the room totals for the combined area.

 How much extra flooring should I buy?

 A common guideline is 5% extra for simple installs and 10% to 15% for tile, complex layouts, or angled cuts.
-The right number depends on the material and installation pattern.

 How do I convert square feet to square meters?

 Divide square feet by 10.7639 to get square meters.
-To go the other way, multiply square meters by 10.7639.
+To convert square meters to square feet, multiply by 10.7639.

 What is one square foot?